-The pH of skincare products is an important factor that affects how your skin will look and feel.
+The pH of skin care products is an important factor that affects how your skin looks and feel.
 Read on to discover why.

 pH is a scale of measure from 1 to 14 that tells you how acidic a product is.
 A neutral pH is 7.
-Anything lower than 7 is considered acidic while anything higher than 7 is considered alkaline or basic.
-Your skin is actually naturally more on the acidic side with a pH of 4.2 to 5.6, and remains at this pH to defend itself from bad bacteria, which can multiply in more alkaline conditions.
+Anything lower than 7 is considered to be acidic while anything higher is considered to be alkaline or basic.
+Skin is naturally more on the acidic side with a pH of 4.2 to 5.6, and remains at this pH to defend itself from bad bacteria, which can multiply in more alkaline conditions.

 Beyond the formulation, outside factors can also affect the pH of your skin, such as simply washing your face with water.
-This can actually raise your skin’s pH and keep it that way for an extended period of time (upwards of 6 hours after use).
-In fact, any product that comes in contact with your skin will always affect the pH in some way and keep it that way, which is why it’s important to use pH balancing products to return your skin back to its appropriate levels.
+H20 can actually raise your skin’s pH.
 The longer your skin’s pH is left affected, the longer your skin is prone to exposure to environmental stressors and the growth of bad bacteria.

 Is it okay to use higher pH cleansers?

-You may be wondering at this point then that if your skin is naturally more acidic, then why are there more alkaline (or higher pH) cleansers on the market?
-Does this make them bad to use?
-The answer is no. It really depends on your skin type and the surfactants (the factors that make a cleanser foam) being used.
+There are some product categories, like cleansers, that are sometimes formulated at higher pH levels.
+At this point, you may be wondering: Does this make them bad to use?
+The answer is, not necessarily.
+It really depends on your skin type and the surfactants (the ingredients that make a cleanser foam) being used.

-Instead of demonizing higher pH ones completely, it’s more important to think about how your skin feels after use.
-If your skin feels nourished, it’s definitely okay to keep using it.
-Just remember to use a pH balancing toner, like the Klairs Supple Preparation Toner after, which will help to return your skin back to its normal pH levels.
+Bottom line: If your skin feels nourished after using your cleanser, it’s likely okay to keep using it.
+Just remember to always use a pH balancing toner, like the Acwell Licorie pH Balancing Cleansing Toner afterwards, which will help to return your skin back to its normal pH levels.

 What about low pH acids and treatments?